Industrial City of Sahab

-The Industrial City of Sahab is an industrial area in Jordan.
-Similar areas include Amman Industrial Estate, and King Abdullah Industrial City.
+The Industrial City of Sahab is an industrial area in Jordan, similar to the Amman Industrial Estate and King Abdullah Industrial City.
 It is located within the city of Sahab.
 Its total area comprises 2.5 million square meters.

-History

 By mid-1998, the Industrial City of Sahab accommodated 354 medium and small industries employing more than 13,700 workers.
 Within the Industrial City of Sahab, there are 78 foreign, Arab and joint-venture industries.

-Land and building facilities were available for purchase or rent at concessionary prices.
-Investors include the Jordan Industrial Estate Corporation who were said to be developing an area of 202,000 square meters adjacent to the Estate.
+Investors include the Jordan Industrial Estate Corporation who developed an area of 202,000 square meters adjacent to the Estate.
+The city contains several clothing factories.